The Crimson Petal and the White: Plot

 As William's fortunes climb with the help of Sugar's excellent business acumen, Agnes becomes increasingly eccentric (which the reader learns is due to a brain tumor but which those around her believe to be hysteria).
 William eventually moves Sugar into his household, hidden as a member of his staff.
 Sugar is designated as Sophie's governess and grows to genuinely love the girl as her own.
 All the while, Agnes's mind begins to spiral into hallucinations of angels, and William retreats to the man's world of his business dealings.
 Agnes catches sight of Sugar around the property and becomes convinced that Sugar is her angel come to take her to the Convent of Health.

 The book culminates in William losing everything after having long neglected the needs of the two women.
 The day before Agnes is to be moved to an asylum on the orders of William, Sugar suggests to Agnes that she run away in search of the Convent of Health.
 This convinces Agnes that Sugar is indeed her angel, and Agnes runs off.
 A body is later found in the river Thames; William believes the body is Agnes, but Sugar has reason to believe it is not.
 After Agnes's supposed death, it is implied that William is considering courting another woman of his station rather than marrying Sugar.
 After Sugar discovers that she has become pregnant by William, she plans to end the pregnancy by falling down the stairs of the house.
 After going through with the plan, Dr. Curlew examines Sugar and discovers the pregnancy, reporting it to William.
 William dismisses Sugar from the household in a letter.
 Sugar, having grown fond of Sophie, takes Sophie with her when she leaves.
 The end, though left unclear, implies that William never finds Sophie, Sugar, or Agnes.

 Other characters include Henry Rackham—William's pious older brother who obsessively wants but struggles to become a clergyman—and Emmeline Fox—Dr. Curlew's widowed daughter who works in the Rescue Society, which tries to reform prostitutes.

 Reception

-The novel was generally well received by critics, with one review calling it "supremely literary" and describing the quality of the writing as "dizzyingly accomplished".
+Kathryn Hughes reviewed the book in The Guardian, calling it "supremely literary" and describing the quality of the writing as "dizzyingly accomplished".